gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

     * `operation` *String* (Optional) For asynchronous responses, service brokers MAY return an identifier representing the operation.
 The value of this field SHOULD be provided by the broker client with requests to the Binding Last Operation endpoint in a URL encoded query parameter.

 **Note:** The default SBF operation is executed right _after_ this hook and before the HTTP response is returned.
-For example, if SBSS is used, the binding credentials will be deleted right after this hook, even in case of an async operation (`reply.async == true`).

 **Note:** This hook should be repeatable (idempotent), i.e. if it completes successfully once, any subsequent invocations with the same parameters should be successful too.
 This is necessary in case the default SBF operation fails.
 Then it should be possible to repeat the whole operation to complete the cleanup.
 Also the platform may execute _unbind_ after a failed _bind_ operation as part of [orphan mitigation](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#orphans).
 So `onUnbind` hook may be called even when the service binding and associated resources do not exist.